 You might also notice other signs of your teeth moving around.
 For example, they may seem to be oddly spaced, or they could be separating from each other.
 You might also notice that your partial dentures don’t fit properly anymore, even if they’re not that old.

-Gingivitis is a very treatable condition, but you need the help of Dr. Wilma Shen DDS to keep it in check.
+Gingivitis is a very treatable condition, but you need the help of our doctor to keep it in check.
 Contact our Seattle, WA office to schedule an exam today!